 Boondocking requires a sense of adventure, a willingness to conserve resources, and a desire to enjoy nature.
-It also requires a few extra items that you might not already have in you RV.
+It also requires a few extra items that you might not already have in your RV.

-With that in mind, here is your boondocking checklist with 10 essential items for a successful and enjoyable boondocking adventure.
+With that in mind, these 10 items are essential for a successful and enjoyable boondocking adventure.

 All RVs come with either one or two house batteries that power things such as the lights, the water pump, and other 12 volt appliances.
 There are different types and brands of RV batteries that store varying amounts of power, and require varying amounts of maintenance.

 The important thing to remember when it comes to RV batteries and boondocking is that the more battery capacity you have, the more power you can store, and the longer you can go with out having to recharge.